am-sokolov/videodubber/README.md

 # Video Dubber
+The program for automatic dubbing any video file for a lot of languages.

-This Python script extracts the audio from a video file, transcribes it, translates it into a different language, and then generates a new audio file with the translated text.
+This Python script extracts the audio from a video file, transcribes it, translates it into a different language, generates a new audio file with the translated text, and then merges it with the original video.

 ## Prerequisites